 From a fourth and last angle, capital, to survive, must earn cash flow enough not just to cover interest on the unrecovered value, but also enough above that to reproduce itself.
-As Mill said, "Capital is kept in existence from age to age, not by preservation, but by continual reproduction."
+As Mill said, "Capital is kept in existence from age to age, not by preservation, but by perpetual reproduction."
 Capital reproduces itself by yielding CCAs.
 When rising land prices devour capital, and/or rising ground rents arrogate its CCAs, capital stops reproducing itself.
 This is how rising rent drives capital out of production.
-It is not that capital sulks; it is drained and consumed by the rise of all-devouring rent.
+It is not that capital "sulks."
+Such a metaphor is misleading: economic agents cannot afford to sulk.
+Rather, capital is drained and consumed by the rise of all-devouring rent.

 This ruin occurs without apparent harm to the owners of buildings when, as is the rule, they own the land under them.
 It is silent and insidious, like a vampire in the night.
 It would only be contentious and "newsworthy" if the land were owned by a different party than owns the building, and the lease expired.
 There are such cases-in trailer parks, and on the Irvine Ranch leaseholds in Orange County in the early 1980s-when the sapping of capital is visible and contested.
-As a rule, though, it passes unnoticed: no one seems to be suffering.
-No one rebels or can plead injury, even as a big share of the nation's precious capital stock shrivels and dies without reproducing itself.
+As a rule, though, it passes unnoticed: no one seems to be suffering, no one rebels or can plead injury, even as a big share of the nation's precious capital stock shrivels and dies without reproducing itself.